ErikMinekus/traktor-api-client/README.md

-# API client to send live data from Traktor Pro to a web server
+# API client to send live track data from Traktor Pro to a web server

 By default data is sent to `http://localhost:8080`.
 You can change this in `ApiClient.js`.